Pharmaceutical logistics – a specialized subfield of logistics and intralogistics – Image: Xpert.Digital / paulista|Shutterstock.com

-Not all logistics are the same.
-This becomes particularly clear when considering the many transport and storage requirements of pharmaceutical products.
-After all, a temperature-sensitive serum has completely different requirements than, for example, a painkiller.
-In addition, no other globally operating industry is confronted with such different national requirements for manufacturing and sales as the pharmaceutical industry.
+Logistics is not a one-size-fits-all solution.
+This becomes particularly clear when considering the many requirements pharmaceutical products have for transport and storage.
+A temperature-sensitive serum, for example, has completely different needs than a painkiller.
+Furthermore, no other globally operating industry faces such diverse national regulations for manufacturing and distribution as the pharmaceutical industry.

 Challenges from all sides

-Distribution and storage of an extensive range of items with a wide variety of requirement profiles, compliance with strict government regulations and constant cost pressure are just some of the challenges that pharmaceutical logistics have to face.
-From the producer of the raw materials to the manufacturer and wholesaler to the end customer, the logistics chain must meet the highest standards at all stages.
+Distribution and storage of a wide range of products with diverse requirements, compliance with strict government regulations, and constant cost pressures are just some of the challenges facing pharmaceutical logistics.
+From the producer of raw materials to manufacturers, wholesalers, and finally to the end customer, the entire logistics chain must meet the highest standards at every stage.

-It is therefore no wonder that the pharmaceutical industry's supply chain is constantly in flux.
-Global production and sales as well as the outsourcing of entire service sectors have led to logistics chains becoming increasingly complex.
-Control and transparency of the supply chain quickly fall by the wayside, as most companies' classic ERP systems are primarily designed for controlling internal business processes.
+It is therefore no wonder that the pharmaceutical industry's supply chain is constantly undergoing change.
+Global production and distribution, as well as the outsourcing of entire service sectors, have led to increasingly complex logistics chains.
+Control and transparency of the supply chain quickly fall by the wayside, since the traditional ERP systems of most companies are primarily designed for managing internal business processes.

-At the same time, the expansion of procurement and distribution networks across national borders, market shifts by generic drug manufacturers and an increase in temperature-controlled products are creating high market dynamics, which are further increasing the cost pressure on companies.
+At the same time, the expansion of procurement and distribution networks across national borders, market shifts by generic drug manufacturers, and an increase in temperature-controlled products are creating high market dynamics, which further intensifies the cost pressure on companies.

-Further topics on warehouse optimization can be found here:
+Further topics on the focus of warehouse optimization can be found here:

-The logistics chain is complicated by strict government regulations (GDP guidelines, Good Distribution Practice).
-The specifications for transport and storage equipment and operations are described there based on acceptance criteria.
-In order to comply with these, pharmaceutical logistics companies have to extensively convert their transport and storage capacities, which becomes clear in the logistics chain described below.
+The logistics chain is further complicated by strict government regulations (GDP guidelines, Good Distribution Practice).
+These regulations, based on acceptance criteria, specify requirements for transport and storage equipment and operations.
+To comply with these regulations, pharmaceutical logistics providers must undertake extensive modifications to their transport and storage capacities, as illustrated by the logistics chain described below.

-The complex requirements begin with the storage of preliminary products in the production facilities.
-Based on the nature of the materials, they must be placed in different locations with differently equipped devices.
+The complex requirements begin with the storage of intermediate products in the production facilities.
+Based on the nature of the materials, these must be stored in different locations with differently equipped equipment.

 The goods are usually either in